philsturgeon/phil.tech/src/content/tech-climate.md

 I wrote about _[Remote Work as Climate Action](/2020/remote-working-climate/)_ if you'd like to learn more.

 ## Hack your Life

 Thinking about energy efficiency and making smart technical decisions doesn't have to be limited to the day job.
 Use your tech skills to help set up smart-thermostats, smart-water boilers, or make dumb things smart.

 - [Ecobee](https://www.ecobee.com/en-us/smart-thermostats/#Overview) - Smart Thermostats that can apparently cut energy costs by 23%, but doing things like adjusting heating or cooling when electricity is cheaper and cleaner.
 - [Sense](https://sense.com) - "Monitors your home's electric use to help you save money, see what’s on or off, and even avoid disaster."
-- [Barry](https://barry.energy/) - "Barry is the 100% digital electricity supplier.
-With us, you can easily achieve smarter, cheaper and more climate-friendly energy consumption."
-(Denmark and France).
 - [Lancey](https://www.lancey.fr/) - "An efficient radiator to control your electricity consumption while improving comfort, with a connected thermostat to adapt to your needs and the characteristics of your home.
 A built-in battery stores electricity during off-peak hours, allowing you to automatically use cheaper and cleaner energy."
 - [PowerX](https://www.powerx.co/) - "Uses machine learning to save you money on heating, pick apart individual devices that are on and off, and identify water use by outlet.
 Optimizing every heater in the world can save over 100 million tons of CO2 every year.
 Taking climate action can start from the boiler room."
+- [Barry](https://barry.energy/) - "Barry is the 100% digital electricity supplier.
+With us, you can easily achieve smarter, cheaper and more climate-friendly energy consumption."
+(Denmark and France).

-Generally the Internet of Things doesn't get me too excited, but when I noticed that many of these devices support IFTT, and electricityMap is on there, I started wondering what sort of amazing energy hacks can be made around the house.
+Generally the Internet of Things doesn't get me too excited, but when I noticed that many of these devices support [IFTTT](https://ifttt.com/), and both [electricityMap](https://ifttt.com/electricitymap) and [WattTime](https://ifttt.com/watttime) are also there, I started wondering what sort of amazing energy hacks can be made around the house.

-Make your blinds come down when it gets hot, instead of triggering the AC.
+Make your blinds come down when it gets hot to bounce the sunlight out, instead of triggering the AC.

-Get an notification from the IFTT app letting you know that carbon intensity of the grid is low, so now is a good time to charge your laptop.
+Get an notification from the IFTTT app letting you know that carbon intensity of the grid is low, so now is a good time to charge your laptop.

 Inversely, find out when intensity is high so you can unplug your laptop to reduce the intensity a little.